Basic Approach to Climate Change Issues

 "Zeroboard" was audited by SOCOTEC Certification Japan, the Japanese subsidiary of the international certification organization SOCOTEC, to ensure that it is properly designed in accordance with ISO14064-3, and is compliant with the GHG Protocol "Corporate Accounting and Reporting Standard" and "Corporate Value Chain (Scope 3) Accounting and Reporting Standard", "GHG Protocol Scope 2 Guidance", "ISO14064-1" and "Basic Guidelines for Accounting for Companies' Greenhouse Gas Emissions Throughout the Supply Chain (ver.
 2.3)" (Ministry of the Environment).

-Results from Carlit Co., Ltd., JC Bottling Co., Ltd., Namitakiko Co, Ltd, Toyo Spring Industrial Co., Ltd., and Fuji Shoji Co., Ltd.
+Results for Carlit Holdings Co., Ltd., Japan Carlit Co., Ltd., JC Bottling Co., Ltd., Silicon Technology Corporation, Namitakiko Co., Ltd., Toyo Spring Industrial Co., Ltd., and Fuji Shoji Co., Ltd.

 Our supply chain CO2 emissions are calculated by the GHG emissions calculation and visualization cloud service of Zero Board Co.